A Detailed One Month Budget in Austria For Travelers

 Transportation Budget in Austria

 Transportation around Austria was extremely easy and affordable for us.
-If you’re trying to see the whole country, you may experience it differently, but we were able to utilize FREE BUSES during both of our stays.
+If you’re trying to see the whole country, you may experience it differently, but we were able to utilize FREE BUSES during both of our one-month stays.

 Transportation